aliencaocao/TIL-2024/README.md

 SigLIP training logs on Weights & Biases: https://wandb.ai/aliencaocao/TIL2024-SigLIP

-Semi-finals submission model is https://wandb.ai/aliencaocao/TIL2024-SigLIP/runs/3c00nigo which is resumed from https://wandb.ai/aliencaocao/TIL2024-SigLIP/runs/os657bxe
+Qualifiers and semi-finals submission model is https://wandb.ai/aliencaocao/TIL2024-SigLIP/runs/3c00nigo which is resumed from https://wandb.ai/aliencaocao/TIL2024-SigLIP/runs/os657bxe.
+This is trained for 5epochs then continued for another 5 epochs (effectively 2 cycles of cosine annealing schedule) on full DSTA data.
+It scored 0.905 with YOLOv9e w/ SAHI and 0.91 with 2xYOLOv6l6 WBF.
+Weights: https://huggingface.co/aliencaocao/siglip-large-epoch5-augv2-upscale_0.892_cont_5ep_0.905-TIL24

-Finals submission/best score model is https://wandb.ai/aliencaocao/TIL2024-SigLIP/runs/ffkw9nka
+Finals submission/best score model is https://wandb.ai/aliencaocao/TIL2024-SigLIP/runs/ffkw9nka.
+This is trained for 5 epochs only on DSTA + synthetic data.
+This was used for finals.
+It scored our best score 0.913 with YOLOv6l6, compared to 0.91 on the other model.
+Weights: https://huggingface.co/aliencaocao/siglip-large-epoch5v3_merged-TIL24

 Due to a [bug](https://github.com/huggingface/transformers/issues/31034) with HuggingFace Accelerate/FDSP, we had to save the checkpoint only once and thus set `save_steps` to 0.999.